shekange/capstone/README.md

 ##### Special Considerations:

 - The website needs to be intuitive and easy to navigate for users of all ages and technical skill levels.
-- It should handle multiple simultaneous uploads without performance issues.
+- It should handle uploads without performance issues.
 - Images should be stored securely in a database for later access.

 ### Features

 1. **Photo Upload:** Guests can upload their photos from their devices.
-2. **Floral Borders:** Offer a selection of wedding-themed floral borders to apply to the uploaded photos.
+2. **Floral Borders:** Offer a wedding-themed floral border to apply to the uploaded photos.
 3. **Photo Storage:** Store all uploaded and customized photos in a centralized database for future access.
 4. **Responsive Design:** Ensure the website is accessible on mobile, tablet, and desktop devices.